Overview

 Template exclusions require exact identifiers:- CVE IDs: Must match exactly (e.g.,

-) - Template IDs: Must match the exact template identifier (e.g.,
+CVE-2021-26855) - Template IDs: Must match the exact template identifier (e.g.,

-) - No wildcards: Patterns like
+apache-detect) - No wildcards: Patterns like

-are not supported
+CVE-2021-*or*-detectare not supported

 Pattern Matching Rules

-- Template patterns are case-sensitive and require exact matches
++prefix with the same wildcard and CIDR support as exclusions - Template patterns are case-sensitive and require exact matches

-- Each line represents a separate exclusion pattern
+- Each line represents a separate pattern

 - Patterns are matched during the scan planning phase